xournalpp/xournalpp.github.io/docs/guide/tools/latex.md

 ![LaTeX-TikZ-Table](../../img/guide/LaTeX_grid.png)

-- Include alongside TikZ the [**PGFPlots** package](https://www.ctan.org/pkg/pgfplots) via `\usepackage{pgfplots}`
-for plotting function graphs.
-Using a macro you will be able to plot function graphs nicely and very quickly.
+- With TikZ included, also include the [**PGFPlots** package](https://www.ctan.org/pkg/pgfplots) via `\usepackage{pgfplots}` for plotting function graphs.
+Using a macro, you will be able to plot function graphs nicely and very quickly.
 For example, add the following lines to your template:

 ```teX